A patio awning and patio furniture; photo courtesy Lilsarahp.

 Depending on the size of your patio, you may need a substantial amount of concrete and trying to pour your whole slab quickly and evenly (you dont want part of it to harden before youre done) using a small cement mixer is impractical.

 Also, concrete requires leveling, making joints, the removal of lumps and bubbles, and curing, all of which are best done by a skilled hand.
+Note: it is important not to have any trees close because eventually the roots will tear it up.
+But if you must have trees for shade or privacy, ensure that the roots are not close and install root barriers around the perimeter.

 Stone Paver Patios —